Probing Virtual Axion-Like Particles by Precision Phase Measurements

 In the rest of this Letter, we employ the Hamiltonian \eqref{hamil} to study the dynamics of photon polarization of the cavity modes and determine the minimum detectable coupling rates $\mathcal{F}$ for feasible experimental parameters.

 \textit{\it Cavity detection scheme.---} In order to probe the virtual ALPs we propose a detection scheme based on high-precision phase measurement on the field of a high-finesse cavity.
-A Fabry-Perot optical cavity of length $L$ is placed inside a nonuniform magnetic field perpendicularly applied to the cavity axis [see Fig.~\ref{fig:scheme}].
-By assuming a one-dimensional (1D) model, the cavity longitudinal mode frequencies are found as $\omega_n=n\pi c/L$ with $n=1,2,3,\cdots$.
-The cavity modes are separated by the free spectral range (FSR) $\Delta_\mathrm{FSR}=\pi c/L$ and at each frequency the cavity supports two orthogonal polarization modes $\{\bm\varepsilon^1,\bm\varepsilon^2\}$.
+A Fabry-Perot optical cavity of length $L_x$ is placed inside a nonuniform magnetic field perpendicularly applied to the cavity axis [see Fig.~\ref{fig:scheme}].
+By assuming a one-dimensional (1D) model, the cavity longitudinal mode frequencies are found as $\omega_n=n\pi c/L_x$ with $n=1,2,3,\cdots$.
+The cavity modes are separated by the free spectral range (FSR) $\Delta_\mathrm{FSR}=\pi c/L_x$ and at each frequency the cavity supports two orthogonal polarization modes $\{\bm\varepsilon^1,\bm\varepsilon^2\}$.
 At each run of the experiment only one of the cavity modes is selected by coherently pumping at a laser frequency $\omega_L$---on resonance with the mode.
 Scanning over a given mass range can be done by changing frequency of the laser.
 The accumulated optical field inside the cavity thus becomes a coherent state $|\alpha\rangle$ with a well-defined amplitude and phase $\alpha = |\alpha|e^{i\phi}$.
 According to our theory, in the absence of a magnetic field no axion-photon interaction is expected.
 One, thus, expects a trivial time evolution for the field with the dynamical phase determined by the pump frequency $|\alpha\rangle(t)=|\alpha e^{-i\omega_Lt}\rangle$.
 Nevertheless, in the presence of a magnetic field the axion-photon interaction triggers the polarization-flip processes.
+One of the polarizations, $\bm\varepsilon^1$, is aligned with the magnetic field direction ($z$-axis) to have interaction with ALPs according to Eq. \eqref{hamil}.
+The other one, $\bm\varepsilon^2$, ought to be perpendicular to the magnetic field direction (e.g. $y$-axis) in order to remain intact and be chosen as a reference polarization.
+The benefit of this configuration is that both polarizations sense the same noise inside the cavity.